 Some devices have linear, or gamma corrected visuals.
 Applications can distinguish between linear visuals and nonlinear visuals by calling XSolarisGetVisualGamma(3).
-For more information on this routine see the OpenWindows Server Programmer's Guide, which is part of the SDK, and the manual page.
+For more information on this routine see the Solaris X Window System Developer's Guide and the manual page.